carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 objectives:
 - "Understand why R is important."
-- "Describe the purpose and use of each pane in the RStudio IDE"
+- "Describe the purpose and use of each panel in the RStudio IDE"
 - "Locate buttons and options in the RStudio IDE"
 - "Define a variable"
 - "Assign data to a variable"

 keypoints:
+- "R is a programming language"
-- "RStudio is useful tool for data-management."
+- "RStudio is useful tool for script writting and data-management."
+- "A variable can temporarily store data."
 ---

 # RStudio: First steps of a wonderful journey